teamfam2014/webdev/projects/rmdb/exercises/exercise_05.md

 # Exercise 5

-## Require user login for Watchlist

-It seems strange that the Watchlist is editable by anyone.
-If the changes were being persisted, then anyone in the world could be editing this Watchlist.

-Seems strange, so let's simulate requiring logging in before you can show the watchlist.

 ## Create [Sign in] form

 Add a [Sign in] button to the `NavBar`.
 When clicked, it should render a small `form` that takes a username and password.